The64thGamer/cheeseepedia/content/a60eh1kphjz681ou/content.md

 ### Usage In 2018 Remodel Program

-Helen Hennys nameplate would be featured for the first time in several decades in the 2.0 remodel, where it is also shown alongside {{< wiki-link "PTT Winchester Chuck E. Cheese Name Sign (1977)" >}} and {{< wiki-link "PTT Winchester Jasper T Jowls Name Sign (1977)" >}} in a piece of signage showing the history of the company, this time lacking 'ATARI 1977' where it was most likely edited out.
+Helen Hennys nameplate would be featured for the first time in several decades in the 2.0 remodel, where it is also shown alongside [PTT Winchester Chuck E. Cheese Name Sign (1977)] and [PTT Winchester Jasper T Jowls Name Sign (1977)] in a piece of signage showing the history of the company, this time lacking 'ATARI 1977' where it was most likely edited out.
 Footage with the fixture included can be seen below.

 ## Design